szalaybalazs/airtable-i18n/readme.md

     1. Create a `Lng` table in the base, with fields: `key | lng1 | lng2`

-    2. Create a `TABLES` table with only one column, `name`, containing the name all the translation tables, except the `Lng` table.
+    2. Create an index table, named `TABLES` with only one column, `name`, containing the name all the translation tables, except the `Lng` table.

     3. Create your first translation table.